Getting Started with Workspace ONE Experience Management

 To collect Experience telemetry from an endpoint, Windows devices must be either fully enrolled in Workspace ONE UEM or in Hub Registered mode.
 Workspace ONE UEM 2010 or later is required, although, the latest is preferred. macOS devices require full UEM management since Hub Registered mode is not an option.
 All endpoints must be identified as corporate-dedicated or corporate-shared in UEM to collect telemetry as Experience Management does not collect telemetry from employee-owned devices.

 Workspace ONE Intelligent Hub is required on all devices to collect experience telemetry.
 For Windows devices, Hub 20.10 or later is required (latest preferred).
-The Experience Management agent is built into the Windows Intelligent Hub.
+The Experience Management agent is packaged into the Windows Intelligent Hub.

 For macOS, Intelligent Hub 21.07 or later is required (latest preferred).
 However, the Workspace ONE Digital Experience app is also required on macOS to collect experience telemetry.
 The Experience Management agent is not built into Workspace ONE Intelligent Hub for macOS.